 LEARN TO FORGET

 Honestly, I don't remember if this was about me or just fiction.
 It was a long time ago.
 Anyway, I'm fine now.
 I actually wrote two tunes to this lyric, because I though the chord progression was a little too precious.
 Too many chords.
 Eventually I went back to the first version.
-It's in Sanatina form, sort of.
 A Friend counted 48 different chords (counting inversions, he said).
 I'll take his word for it.
+It's in Sonatina form, sort of.

 Piano is the Mercury by Wavesfactory.
 Organ is NI's B4.
 Bass is Effimov's Fretless Bass.
 Drums are Straight Ahead!
 Brushes&Mallets, except the Kick, which is from Steven Slate Drums.